August 30 (Thursday) |

 Statistical evaluation of umbrella dose-response relationships

-- Freedom Gumedze and June Juritz (University of Cape Town,
+• Freedom Gumedze and June Juritz (University of Cape Town, South Africa)

 Modelling CD4 lymphocyte count with generalized linear models